A Healthy Approach to Juice for Toddlers (& Kids)

 Prune Juice

 Prune juice is made from prunes, which are dried plums.
-It is a good source of fiber and potassium, and it can be helpful for toddlers who are constipated.
+It’s a good source of fiber and potassium, and can be helpful for toddlers who are constipated.

 An 8-ounce glass of prune juice contains about 2.6 grams of fiber.